cbrewster/gsoc2017/notes/test_failures.md

  - [ ] HTML parser must not instantiate custom elements inside template elements

  - [ ] HTML parser must use the registry of window.document in a document created by `document.implementation.createHTMLDocument()`

-### `reactions/DOMTokenList.html`
- - [ ] replace on DOMTokenList must not enqueue an attributeChanged reaction when the token to replace does not exist in the attribute

 ### `reactions/Element.html`
  - [ ] slot on Element must enqueue an attributeChanged reaction when adding slot content attribute